rcohngru/congressional-voting-eda/README.md

 ## Data Collection

 The data for this project was collected using ProPublica's free API.
+Shapefiles were gathered from [UCLA](http://cdmaps.polisci.ucla.edu).
 The data consists of voting records for the past 15 Congressional sessions for the House, Senate, and individual members.
 The data is relatively clean, however there may be some inconsistencies between the individual `member` data and the data present in the `house` and `senate` voting records.
 This project primarily used the data in the `house` and `senate` directories.

 ```
 congress-data